Home

 The bad experience was having a regular restaurant guest who also liked a whiskey sour.
 He was known locally as "Potato Joe" because he worked every year for several potato farmers.

-Every day after work he would come to the restaurant and order one of these whiskey cocktails.
+Every day after work Joe would come to the restaurant and order one of these whiskey cocktails.
 Then one evening he waved me over to the bar and quietly explained that he had run himself a little short of cash.
 Could I loan him $100 until payday?
 Payday for Potato Joe was three days off.
 I thought I probably shouldn't, but took the chance anyway.

 You can guess the rest of the story.
 I never saw Potato Joe again.
-And I have never loaned a customer any money since.

 Whiskey Sour Recipe